MicrosoftDocs/memdocs/sccm/mdm/deploy-use/set-up-your-subscription-with-lookout.md

 ## Configure threat classification
 Lookout mobile threat defense classifies mobile threats of various types.
 The [Lookout threat classifications](http://personal.support.lookout.com/hc/articles/114094130693) have default risk levels associated with them.
-These settings can be changed at any time to suite your company requirements.
+These settings can be changed at any time to suit your company requirements.

 ![screenshot of the policy page showing threat and classifications](media/lookout-threat-classification.png)